 - The Goldmont Plus processors only have 6 PCI Express lanes which limits the number of 3rd party SATA controllers the manufacturer (ASRock in this case) can put in.

 - These ASRock boards are ITX which results in them only having 1 PCIE slot which means only 1 PCIE SATA card can be installed.

 - These budget Goldmont Plus boards have no voltage/frequency tuning available, so no undervolting available.
 No s0ix power states available either for further power reduction (though I don’t know if this is a CPU or motherboard limitation).

 Let’s stop for a moment and evaluate.
 I’m creating a NAS, and I already limited my ability to add hard drives.
-Aiming for low power and I already limited by ability to tweak power settings in the BIOS… not off to a good start, are we?!
+Aiming for low power and I’ve already limited my ability to tweak power settings in the BIOS… not off to a good start, are we?!

 Motherboard Woes: ASRock J4005B-ITX and J4105-ITX

-I ended up getting the J4105-ITX as well which is fairly similar.
+I also picked up the J4105-ITX for another machine which is fairly similar.
 Here are some pain points I came across between the 2 boards:

-- PCI-E incompatibility with an PCIE-x2 card which kicked the ethernet out (mentioned later).
+- PCI-E incompatibility with a PCIE-x2 card which kicked the ethernet out (mentioned later).

 - Turbo won’t work if you use Windows Server 2019 and you’ll have a lot of missing devices shown in Device Manager (neither Windows Update nor ASRock have drivers available for Win Server).
 Note that Win 10 is fine as it has most of the drivers via Windows Update with ASRock filling in the rest.

 - Hard power-offs can cause the system to not boot unless the power is killed for a period of time.